ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 The full benchmark can be consulted [here](https://h2oai.github.io/db-benchmark/).

 `Polars` for `Python` exposes a complete `Python` API, including the full set of features to manipulate DataFrames using an expression language similar to `Pandas`.
-It also has 2 different APIs:
+It also has two different APIs:
 - A lazy API
 - An eager API